 Little is known about these living shadows, the fear of the things in the dark.
 They may or may not have been previous victims of the Empty City — if they are, they aren't telling.

-Viral Transformation: It is claimed by some that the Nightlanders are actually people who have wandered into the Empty City and escaped incomplete.
+- Viral Transformation: It is claimed by some that the Nightlanders are actual people who have wandered into the Empty City and escaped incomplete.

 The fear of disease and contagion - the Plague Doctor wears a beak-nosed mask◊ (if it is a mask) and long coat.
 Sometimes, his presence will manifest as a mental disorder or hypochondria.

 - For Science!: He often tests his powers in hospitals controlled by his servants.
 He also tests new medicine techniques using other Fears, mainly EAT and the Newborn.